Hum hu hee hahaha hee hee hee… See that girl what’s that dre-eam, dancing the dance of her life. SEE THAT GIR… no that’s not right.

 His sleeveless long-coat exposed most dramatically his wiry and wired arms, as he mechanically opened a portal and stepped through to the other side.
 Mary followed resolute, mostly nervous, holding tight the burning orb inside her pocket.
 Stepping through into the damp darkness, she held her faded red coat against her delicate frame.
 She shivered.
 Tom’s footsteps echoed ahead and she followed in them towards a feeble light in the distance.
 Their long shadows playfully dancing on the walls seemed not to reflect their respective transformations.
 A rushing sound not quite dissimilar to wind grew in their ears.

 Tom?
 Tom!
 She herself could barely hear the sound of her voice and he carried on unnoticing.

-Tom reached deep inside his coat pockets and came up with a few scrolls which he slid into a few empty slots in the wall, each precisely in their own place.
+Tom reached deep inside his coat pockets and dredged up a few scrolls which he slid methodically into a few empty slots in the wall, each precisely in their own place.
 He reached again inside his coat and proceeded to set into orbit the eight dull spheres he had collected.
 One by one.
 Slowly and with much ceremony, he whispered to each as he released them.
 And one by one they came to life.
 A wondrous sight unfolded.

 I’m sorry things had to end this way, Tom.

 Mary reached into her pocket and pulled out the black velvet cloth.
 She bent low and set the orb down on the floor.